 MCU exams are administered through an online proctoring service.
+Read more about Examity here

-Accommodations are available for those who need on-site proctoring.
+Accommodation is available for those who need on-site proctoring.
 Please contact the Registrar to request an online proctoring exception form.
 Students may schedule online proctoring for MCU testing at their convenience, anywhere, anytime.
 When taking exams, students will not be permitted to use any materials other than a calculator for math tests.
 System requirements for online testing are: